Physics-50/Module-3/docs/weak3.md

 + The wavelength you have determined for your laser, with uncertainty.

-+ A plot of calculated wavelength v.s. diffraction grating spacing (two data points, with uncertainty).
++ A plot of calculated wavelength vs. diffraction grating spacing (two data points, with uncertainty).
 This plot will combine your data from this week and from checkpoint #2 (wavelength determined using the 500 lines/mm grating(s))

 + A response to the brief questions on Gradescope regarding your results